ra101/PokeShelf/README.md

 - PokéShelf itself is themed like a Pokémon game menu, with almost no mouse input and key bindings similar to _Emulators_ and _Essentials_ game, all this to maintain the Immersion.
 - Once Configured, Play Games Directly from PokeShelf, even the ones that require Emulator!
 - You can Add Custom Background Image/Video and Custom Music for each fangame.
-- Auto Add functionality for BG and Music for most of the _Essentials_ Games, To enable this functionality with ROMs or with your incompatible _Essentials_ Game, Check the [Auto-Add Guide](#-auto-add-functionality).
+- Auto Add functionality for BG and Music for most of the _Essentials_ Games, To enable this functionality with ROMs or with your incompatible _Essentials_ Game, Check the [BG Auto-Add Guide](#-how-bg-auto-add-works).
 - Lastly, A Quit-to-Tray Option, if required, _I personally never used It._

 <br/>

-## 💥Get Started
+## 💥 Get Started